partha99saha/Detect-Polygons---Python/README.md

 - **Feature Extraction** – Detecting key points, edges, or shapes for analysis.

-In this project, computer vision techniques like **grayscale conversion, thresholding, contour detection, and polygon approximation** are used to identify and label geometric shapes in images.
+In this project, computer vision techniques like **grayscale conversion, thresholding, contour detection, and geometric shapes approximation** are used to identify and label geometric shapes in images.

 ## The program works by: